Italy ~ Amalfi Coast Hikes

 Where is the church in Equalizer 3?

-If you’re wondering about the stunning church featured in The Equalizer 3, look no further than Santuario Santa Maria del Bando.
-Perched high above Atrani on the Amalfi Coast, this hilltop sanctuary offers breathtaking views—but reaching it is no easy feat!
-Prepare for a steep climb that doubles as a solid glute workout, making the journey as rewarding as the destination.
+The church featured in The Equalizer 3 is Santuario Santa Maria del Bando.
+Perched high above Atrani on the Amalfi Coast, this hilltop sanctuary offers breathtaking views — but reaching it requires a steep climb that doubles as a glute workout.

 Where on the Amalfi Coast was Equalizer 3 filmed?

-Atrani, Italy, is the heart of The Equalizer 3’s Amalfi Coast filming locations.
-Nestled between Amalfi and San Cosma, this small seaside commune provides a picturesque backdrop that perfectly complements the film’s gripping storyline.
-While Atrani’s beach offers mesmerizing views, for truly jaw-dropping panoramas, head up to Torre dello Ziro, Veliero del Belvedere, or—if you’re up for the challenge—Santuario Santa Maria del Bando.
+Atrani, Italy, is the heart of the film’s Amalfi Coast locations.
+Nestled between Amalfi and San Cosma, this seaside commune provides a picturesque backdrop that perfectly complements the movie’s atmosphere.
+For the best views, head up to Torre dello Ziro, Veliero del Belvedere, or Santuario Santa Maria del Bando.

 Atrani: A Hidden Gem with a Rich History

-Nestled along the stunning Amalfi Coast, Atrani (map) is a charming seaside town that has preserved its medieval roots while embracing the beauty of coastal life.
-Though it holds the title of Italy’s smallest municipality, its history is anything but small.
+Nestled along the Amalfi Coast, Atrani is Italy’s smallest municipality — but its history is anything but small.

 From Ancient Settlements to the Duchy of Amalfi

-Atrani’s origins trace back to Greek and Etruscan influences, with evidence suggesting early settlements thrived due to its strategic coastal position.
-By the 6th century, the town became a vital part of the Duchy of Amalfi, serving as the residential enclave for aristocrats while Amalfi held the political reins.
+Atrani’s origins trace back to Greek and Etruscan influences.
+By the 6th century, it became part of the Duchy of Amalfi, serving as a residential enclave for aristocrats.

 Pirates, Power Shifts, and the 18th‑Century Boom